nordic-rse/nordic-rse.github.io/content/blog/2021-08-11-what-is-r-s-e.md

 something but it might start falling apart after a few years, might not be modifiable, might not use best practices for reproducibility and distribution - basically, the problems in science that RSEs are made to solve.

+### Summary

+If you wanted a definition of "Research Software Engineer", we don't have it - but right now, that is probably an impossible task.
+However, we do hope it has made you think about what it means to you, and appreciate the diversity of the community.

+If you want to discuss more, why not join the [Nordic-RSE community chat](https://nordic-rse.org/) and discuss more?